LumoSQL/archive1-LumoSQL-on-github/doc/www/lumo-not-forking.md

 for example that modification has been accepted by upstream and is no longer necessary.
 Another use of this key is to identify versions in which substantial upstream changes make it difficult to specify a modification which works for every possible version.
+Specifying this keyword is essentially equivalent to put the whole `.mod` file in a conditional.
 - `method`; the method used to specify the modification; currently, the value can be either `patch`, indicating that the final part of the file is in a format suitable for passing as standard input to the "patch" program;